Summary

 Enhancing Self-Awareness

 The lens of autobiography helps individuals become more aware of their biases and preconceptions.
-This self-awareness is crucial in health and social care, where understanding one’s own limits and pre-existing beliefs can impact patient or client care.
+This self-awareness is essential in health and social care, where understanding one’s own limits and pre-existing beliefs can impact patient or client care.

 Improving Practice